 I’m only going to recommend one flash.
 The Godox TT685F.
 If you want to see all the best flashes check out the Fujifilm X-T2 accessories page.
 There is a nice list going there.

-Godox TT685FAvailable at: Amazon The Godox TT685F is a TTL flash that is without a doubt the best bang for the buck speedlite for Fujifilm.
-This is also the only unit that has +- 5-stop of exposure comp with HSS.
+Godox TT685FAvailable at: Amazon The Godox TT685F is a TTL flash that is, without a doubt, the best bang for the buck Speedlite for Fujifilm.
+This is also the only unit with +- 5-stop of exposure comp with HSS.
 The build quality is good, but the instruction manual sucks.
-The only problem I’ve experienced with this flash is it’s a little difficult to press into the hot shoe of the camera. |
+The only problem I’ve experienced with this flash is it’s a little difficult to press into the camera’s hot shoe. |

 Godox X2TF TransmitterAvailable at: Amazon / BHphoto The Godox X2TF Transmitter is for the Godox speedlights.
 It takes 2xAA batteries and has everything you need to get you started using your TT685F.
 Some complain that you need to be more than 3 feet away from the speedlight for consistent performance.
 I haven’t had issues yet. |